-As a Master's Comprehensive institution, teaching is the primary responsibility of faculty members and is, therefore, the primary criteria by which tenure and promotion decisions are made.
-To be clear: teaching excellence is of paramount importance for success in E&S at UDM.
+As a primarily undergraduate institution, teaching is the primary responsibility of faculty members and is, therefore, the primary criteria by which tenure and promotion decisions are made.
+To be clear: teaching excellence is of paramount importance for success in E&S at Detroit Mercy.

 There are numerous measures of teaching excellence, given in Part II of this document.
 It is critical that all teaching measures be included in the dossier in the format outlined in University requirements.
-More importantly, tenure and promotion candidates are required to contextualize all teaching---related data by including:
+More importantly, tenure and promotion candidates are required to contextualize all teaching-related data by including:

-- Explanations of how the teaching philosophy influences classroom practices - Responses to course evaluation results and student comments - Explanations of the consistent syllabus development over a period of years with regard to the incorporation of new knowledge, teaching methods and student assessment methods
+- Explanations of how the teaching philosophy influences classroom practices - Responses to peer/administrator reviews, course evaluation results and student comments - Explanations of the consistent syllabus development over a period of years with regard to the incorporation of new knowledge, teaching methods and student assessment methods.